-This is the worlds most stunning and sought after collection of detailed Australia in the Great War limited edition bears.
+This is the world’s most stunning and sought after collection of detailed Australia in the Great War limited edition bears.
 Each uniform is historically true, including replica badges, FREE ID tags and webbing.
 Additional accessories available.
 Each bear has a story of service to tell.
-A real treasure to remember the Centenary.
+A real treasure to remember the Anzac Centenary and worldwide commemorations of the 100th anniversary of Armistice.

 LIMITED NUMBERS AVAILABLE